JCamiloSS/docker-microservice/README.md

 - To unsubscribe the services press Ctrl + C
 - Make sure that in some cases you need to run the Docker and Docker-compose Commands as administrator.
 (In the case of Ubuntu with sudo, for Windows it was not necessary, but it is necessary to run the terminal as Administrator)
-- If after running docker-compose up you get the error "port is already allocated" run docker ps and copy the name of the connector to stop, then run docker stop container_name and try again
+- If after running docker-compose up you get the error "port is already allocated" run docker ps and copy the name of the container to stop, then run docker stop container_name and try again